grdw/lorikeet/_drafts/2016-12-21-rod-hamilton-and-tiffany-seal-versatile-ambience.md

   The top track of this record has to be the opening track 'Calico'.
 It has these intense fuzzy reverb over the xylophones and these hauntingly beautiful vocals after the 3 minute mark of the track.
-The melody is really beautiful and progresses really well.
-Another track I keep coming back to is 'Petals' which uses this very simple loop but features some of the craziest modulated xylophone sounds which are used as some sort of percussion instead of as a lead instrument.
+The melody is really great and progresses well along time.
+Another track I keep coming back to is 'Petals' which uses this very simple loop but features some of the craziest modulated xylophone sounds, which are used as some sort of percussion instead of as a lead instrument.
 </p>